farazsfa007/Syncthreads-Assignment-App/README.md

   - Clicking on a card navigates to the map view

 - **Map Integration**
-  - Displays a map of India using Leaflet/OpenLayers
+  - Displays a map of India using Leaflet
   - Zoom in/out functionality
-  - Optionally highlights locations based on dashboard selection

 ## Tech Stack
 ### Frontend (Vite + React)
 - React with Vite for fast development
 - React Router for navigation
 - Bootstrap for UI styling
-- Leaflet/OpenLayers for map integration
+- Leaflet for map integration
 - React Toastify for notifications

 ### Backend (Node.js + Express.js)
 - Express.js for API endpoints
 - JSON Web Token (JWT) for authentication
-- MongoDB (optional) or a database of choice
+- MongoDB
 - CORS for cross-origin request handling

 ## Installation and Setup